compomics/ms2pip/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -c INT         number of cpu's to use
+  -c INT         number of CPU's to use
   -p             output plots
 ```